U.S. housing starts drop; permits rise to one-year high

 Other data on Thursday showed only a modest increase in the number of Americans filing new applications for unemployment benefits last week, a sign that the labor market was continuing to tighten.

-Housing starts fell 2.6 percent to a seasonally adjusted annual rate of 1.25 million units last month, the Commerce Department said.
+Housing starts fell 2.6 per cent to a seasonally adjusted annual rate of 1.25 million units last month, the Commerce Department said.
 December’s starts were revised up to a rate of 1.28 million units from the previously reported 1.23 million pace.

-Homebuilding was up 10.5 percent compared to January 2016.
-Permits for future construction jumped 4.6 percent in January to a rate of 1.29 million units, the highest level since November 2015.
+Homebuilding was up 10.5 per cent compared to January 2016.
+Permits for future construction jumped 4.6 per cent in January to a rate of 1.29 million units, the highest level since November 2015.
 Building permits in the South, where most homebuilding occurs, hit their highest level since July 2007.

 With overall permits now outpacing starts, homebuilding is likely to rebound in the coming months.
 Economists polled by Reuters had forecast groundbreaking activity slipping to a rate of 1.22 million units last month and building permits rising to a 1.23 million pace.